Warning notification:Warning

 Going back to work after maternity or paternity leave

-You will need to do a lot of planning before you go back to work after maternity or paternity leave.
-This will help ensure your child is well looked after and make returning to work easier.
+You will need to spend time planning before you go back to work after maternity or paternity leave.

-Many parents in Ireland who have babies want or need to return to work after giving birth.
-The most important factor in the decision-making process is that it suits you and your family.
+You may decide to spend time at home with your baby or you may want or need to return to work after giving birth.
+The most important thing is that, whatever you decide, it suits you and your family.

 Organise childcare in advance

-Organise childcare well in advance of your return to work date.
-You will be more confident to return to work when you are happy with your childcare arrangements.
+Give yourself plenty of time to organise who will look after your child before you go back to work.
+You will be more confident to go back to work when you are happy with your childcare arrangements.

 Budget for childcare costs